themeldingwars/PacketPeep/README.md

   * Double click one to open the inspector, if all went well you should see the hex view and the parsed output below like the screenshot above.

 # Hot Reloading
-Packet Peep can hot reload the ``AeroMessage.dll`` when it changes and refresh the views.
+Packet Peep can hot reload the ``AeroMessages.dll`` when it changes and refresh the views.

 All you should need to do is make some changes to that project and recompile to see the changes.